Upper bounds on key rates in device-independent quantum key distribution based on convex-combination attacks: Constructing the upper bounds on one-way key rates with help of the CC attack

 \section{Constructing the upper bounds on one-way key rates with help of the CC attack}

-In this section, we calculate the error correction (EC)- and privacy amplification (PA)-terms appearing in the upper bound on the one-way key rate~\eqref{eq:oneway_UB_ind_attack}.
-To do it, we assume the finite visibility and finite detection efficiency noise models, described in~\secref{sec:noise}, and study particular preprocessing strategies which Alice may apply to her raw data.
-Specifically, we consider here three types of them referenced in Table~\ref{tab:critical}:~one trivial case, in which Alice does not transform her outcome at all and two cases in which she converts the ternary variable $A$ into a binary variable $A'$, so that the processing map, $p_{A'|A}$, then corresponds to a $2\times3$ stochastic matrix $\cS$: deterministic binning of the non-detection event $\varnothing$ with and without noisy preprocessing, i.e., performing a bit-flip with some probability on the resulting binary variable.
-Moreover, we discuss two additional cases not shown in Table~\ref{tab:critical}: random binning, where the non-detection event $\varnothing$ is randomly binned to one of the two measurement outcomes, with and without noisy preprocessing.
+In this section, we calculate the \textit{error correction} (EC) and \textit{privacy amplification} (PA) terms appearing in the upper bound on the one-way key rate~\eqref{eq:oneway_UB_ind_attack} for the finite visibility ($V<1$) and detection efficiency ($\eta<1$) noise models, while considering particular preprocessing strategies that Alice may apply to her raw data.
+Specifically, we consider here three types of them referenced in \tabref{tab:critical}:~one trivial case, i.e.~in which Alice does not transform her outcome at all; and two cases in which she converts the ternary variable $A$ into a binary variable $A'$, so that the preprocessing map $p_{A'|A}$ corresponds then to a $2\times3$ stochastic matrix $\cS$, i.e.~\emph{deterministic binning} of the non-detection event $\varnothing$ with and without \emph{noisy preprocessing} (performing also a bit-flip with some probability on the resulting binary variable).
+Moreover, we discuss two additional cases not shown in \tabref{tab:critical} that involve \emph{random binning}, i.e.~the non-detection event $\varnothing$ is randomly binned to one of the two measurement outcomes, with and without noisy preprocessing.
 While these preprocessing strategies appear most commonly in literature, the methodology described here may naturally be adapted to other protocols and preprocessing schemes.